-- Line 1: RINEX version, specifying an observation file with mixed GNSS data (e.g. as opposed to GPS-only). - Line 2: Program used to generate the RINEX file, who ran it (here blank) and when it was run. - Line 3: Marker name, in this case the 4-character ID issued to NSW by Geoscience Australia. - Line 4: Marker number, here the SCIMS number. - Line 5: Marker type, here geodetic (i.e. an earth-fixed, high-precision monument).
-Selecting an attribute other than GEODETIC or NON\GEODETIC (i.e. a lowprecision monument) indicates that the data was collected
+- Line 1: RINEX version and statement that this is an observation file with mixed GNSS data (e.g. as opposed to GPS-only). - Line 2: Program used to generate the RINEX file, who ran it (here blank) and when it was run. - Line 3: Marker name, in this case the 4-character ID issued to NSW by Geoscience Australia. - Line 4: Marker number, here the SCIMS number. - Line 5: Marker type, here geodetic (i.e. an earth-fixed, high-precision monument).
+Selecting an attribute other than GEODETIC or NON\GEODETIC (i.e. a low-precision monument) indicates that the data was collected by a moving receiver (e.g. on a person, car, ship, aircraft, space vehicle, glacier, floating ice or even an animal). - Line 6: Observer and agency, in this case indicating an organisation external to DCS Spatial Services. - Line 7: Receiver serial number, receiver type and firmware version. - Line 8: Antenna serial number (for integrated antennas the same as the receiver serial number) and antenna type (using the IGS naming convention). - Line 9: Approximate site position in Cartesian coordinates (X, Y, Z) ITRF (not WGS84) recommended.